AFC — Institutional Profile

 The AFC's most relevant precedent is its investment in port and rail infrastructure.
 The institution has participated in port development projects in several West African countries and rail logistics investments that, while smaller in scale than the Zambia extension, demonstrate capability in the transport sector.
 The AFC's experience with complex multi-party transactions, involving government concessions, multilateral co-financing, and private sector participation, directly applies to the Zambia extension's structure.

-However, the Zambia extension exceeds anything the AFC has previously undertaken in scale and complexity.
-A $500 million commitment to a single project, traversing two countries with different regulatory frameworks and involving cross-border infrastructure, tests the institution's capacity in ways that smaller transactions have not.
-The AFC's ability to manage this complexity — maintaining project timelines, coordinating co-financiers, navigating government relationships in both the DRC and Zambia, and delivering on environmental and social commitments — will be the defining test of its institutional maturity.
+However, the Zambia extension exceeds many ordinary project-development mandates in scale and complexity.
+A greenfield rail component within an estimated EUR 4 billion multimodal project tests AFC's capacity in ways that smaller transactions have not.
+AFC's ability to manage this complexity — maintaining preparation timelines, coordinating prospective co-financiers, navigating government relationships, and delivering on environmental and social commitments — will be a defining test of its institutional maturity.

 Co-Financing & Partner Institutions